define-private-public/PSRayTracing/README.rst

 * `Roman Wiche (a.k.a.
 Bromanz) <https://twitter.com/romanwiche>`_ for his Ray-AABB intersection article (and code)

+* `Tyler Morgan-Wall <https://twitter.com/tylermorganwall>`_ for working on `Rayrender/Rayshader <https://github.com/tylermorganwall/rayrender/>`_
+  which provided me with inspiration to start this project.
+As well providing another hint on how to boost render speed

 * The folks over on Reddit’s C++ community answering my questions (`/r/cpp <https://reddit.com/r/cpp>`_ and `/r/cpp_questions <https://reddit.com/r/cpp_questions>`_)